Elysia-simp/Shitkai-Shader/README.md

 anything else will work normally for anything that doesn't need it

+For rimlight you NEED to load the rimlight specified in your material file.
+Otherwise it won't load (it looks weird when defaulted to mmd light dir)

 # Credits

 Me (Chi/Chips/Chizukimo) for decompiling and adapting for MMD.